Rajnath Singh celebrates Holi with soldiers in Leh, says Ladakh India's 'capital of bravery' | Law-Order

 Defence Minister Rajnath Singh on Sunday celebrated Holi with Army jawans in Leh and lauded them for protecting the country from enemies while braving extreme weather conditions.

-Singh was earlier supposed to go to Siachen, the world's highest battlefield, but his visit was cancelled due to inclement weather.
-The minister was accompanied by Chief of Army Staff General Manoj Pande.
+Singh was earlier supposed to celebrate Holi with soldiers in Siachen, the world's highest battlefield, but his visit was cancelled due to inclement weather.
+The minister was accompanied by Chief of Army Staff General Manoj Pande and General Officer Commanding, Fire and Fury Corps, Lt Gen Rashim Bali.

 Addressing the soldiers after celebrating the festival of colours, Singh said Ladakh is the national capital of courage and bravery.